Initial suggestions for the entire process:

 The Notice of State Award will make the formal offer of the grant to the grantee.
 It may exactly mirror what the grantee proposed in their application or it may have different or additional requirements or different funding amounts.
-Should any risks have been revealed by the ICQ or Programmatic Risk Assessment, it will have requirements that address these risks.
+Should any risks have been revealed by the ICQ or the Programmatic Risk Assessment conducted by the grant program manager. it will have requirements that address these risks.
 Grantees will want to work with their IDHS division's program staff and the IDHS division's fiscal staff to understand the changes.

 - Return the approved NOSA to IDHS.